-See our guide for more info on how to switch broadband to a deal that's better for you.
+See our Uswitch guide for more info on how to switch broadband to a deal that's better for you.

 |Package||Broadband speed||Contract length|

-|Virgin Media M100 Ultrafast Fibre Broadband & Phone||108Mb average*||18 months|
+|Virgin Media M125 Ultrafast Fibre broadband only||132Mb average*||18 months|

 |Sky Superfast Broadband||59Mb average*||18 months|

-|Virgin Media M350 Ultrafast Fibre Broadband & Phone||362Mb average*||18 months|
+|Virgin Media M250 Ultrafast Fibre broadband only||264Mb average*||18 months|

 |BT Fibre 2 Broadband||67Mb average*||24 months|

-However, if you only have access to traditional copper phone lines, you might be limited to more widely-available but slower connections like superfast FTTC (fibre-to-the-cabinet) broadband or standard copper-based ADSL.
+However, if you only have access to traditional copper phone lines, you might be limited to more widely-available, but slower connections, like superfast fibre broadband or even standard copper-based ADSL.

-Before browsing and comparing broadband deals online, first use our broadband postcode checker to narrow your search down to deals that you can actually get.
+Before browsing and comparing broadband deals online, use our broadband postcode checker to narrow your search down to deals that you can actually get.

 To get more information, like when you should be notified and additional services the provider might offer, check out our full guide on end of contract notifications.

-Faster download speeds let you do a lot more online and allow you to stream movies, TV shows and music in a higher quality, but they typically come with a higher monthly price as a result.
+Broadband speed is one of the most important deciding factors when choosing a broadband package.
+Faster download speeds let you do a lot more online and allow you to stream movies, TV shows and music in a higher quality.
+But they typically come with a higher monthly price as a result.